List of The Invisibles characters: Jack Frost

 Jack Frost is the alias of Dane McGowan, a rebellious teenager from Liverpool, England.
 Early in his childhood, Dane McGowan affects the cold, violently rebellious persona of "Jack Frost" in order to cope with his shattered home life.
 After trying to burn down his school, Dane is sent to Harmony House, a reeducation facility for young boys run by the Outer Church, the villains of the series.
 The Invisibles free Dane from Harmony House and arrange for him to be mentored by Tom O'Bedlam, an experienced Invisible.
-Under Tom O’Bedlam's guidance, Dane realizes that the "Jack Frost" persona is restricting his growth, a realization that allows a softer, more compassionate Dane to emerge.
+Under Tom O'Bedlam's guidance, Dane realizes that the "Jack Frost" persona is restricting his growth, a realization that allows a softer, more compassionate Dane to emerge.
 Dane is contacted by Barbelith, a mysterious sentient satellite featured in the series, during this time, though his memories of contact are repressed until he is ready to access them.

 After being injured on a mission, Dane abandons his teammates and wanders through London, eventually returning home to Liverpool.
 While on the run, his hidden memories are triggered and he learns that he is a messiah.
 At first he rejects this responsibility, but he soon finds that he cannot ignore the empathy he now feels for the rest of the world.
 Later on, he remembers that during his first contact with Barbelith he was forced to endure the collective suffering of humanity throughout time.
 This memory spurs him to return to the Invisibles so that he may set things right.
 While Dane rejects their violent methods and their dualistic perception of the world, which he finds just as flawed as that of the Outer Church, he stays with them because they are his friends.
 Over the course of their adventures together, he is revealed the truth behind time, the creation of the universe, and his place in it.
 When he is ready, Dane starts his own Invisibles cell and, in 2012, oversees the end of the physical world as foreseen.

 Dane is a powerful psychic and has many other undefined supernatural abilities.

 King Mob

 Once a horror writer named Gideon Starorzewski, King Mob is the leader of the cell of the Invisibles.
-He is the agent who recruited Jack Frost, and he's the lover of Ragged Robin.
+He is the agent who recruited Jack Frost, and he is the lover of Ragged Robin.